This page is currently being updated. Short courses will take place on 26 & 27 September.

 Several short courses (one-day & half-day) courses are offered to conference delegates before the conference, on 30 and 31 March 2020.
 These will take place in central Oxford and have limited availability.
 Course costs for conference delegates are £20-£35.
 To attend the courses, please select the option when making your booking.
-We have a few spaces remaining on two courses on Tuesday 31st March:
+We have a few spaces remaining on one course on Tuesday 31st March:

 “How to design insurance schemes for human-wildlife co-existence”

 Delegates who have already registered for the conference can add these by logging to their delegate account and following these steps:

 Select manage, under 'your next event'